Bathsheba at Her Bath (Veronese)

-Bathsheba at her Bath is an oil-on-canvas painting by Italian Renaissance painter Paolo Veronese, dated around 1575 and now in the Musée des Beaux-Arts de Lyon, France.
+Bathsheba at Her Bath is an oil painting on canvas by the Italian Renaissance painter Paolo Veronese, dated to around 1575 and now in the Musée des Beaux-Arts de Lyon, France.

 History

 This work is a marriage painting ordered by a Venetian customer.
 It arrived in France in the seventeenth century in the royal collections.
 It was then kept at the Palace of Versailles, enlarged atop and on the left side to match the woodwork.
 It was sent to Lyon by the State in 1811, and is currently at the Musée des Beaux-Arts de Lyon.
 Its original format was restored in 1991, keeping the extension behind the new guidelines.